 Dr. Wood attended the University of Michigan for both undergraduate studies and medical school.
 After completing medical school, Dr. Wood served his internship and pediatric residency, as well as a pediatric endocrinology fellowship, at Harvard’s Boston Children’s Hospital from 1988–1994.
 From 1994 until 2013, Dr. Wood was the Division Chief of Pediatric Endocrinology at the Helen DeVos Children’s Hospital in Grand Rapids, Michigan.

-Julie Dunneback, MSN, APRN, BC, CPNP, CDE is a Pediatric Nurse Practitioner working in the Pediatric Endocrinology Clinic at Sparrow Health System.
+Julie Dunneback, MSN, APRN, BC, CPNP, CDE is a Pediatric Nurse Practitioner working in the Pediatric Endocrinology Clinic at Sparrow Health System in Lansing, Michigan.

 Dunneback’s full time clinical focus is working with children and adolescents with Type 1 diabetes.
 She is particularly interested in how the use of technology may reduce the burden of care that families face when their child has diabetes.
 Use of research to help facilitate the transition from parental care of the child’s diabetes, to the adolescent becoming independent in diabetes self-management, is especially important to her clinical role.

 Dunneback received her Bachelor of Science in Nursing from Michigan State University, and her Master of Science in Nursing from Wayne State University.
 She has been in practice for the past 36 years, caring for children in inpatient and outpatient clinical settings.
 She has 22 years of experience as a pediatric nurse practitioner, which includes educating parents and children about diabetes and diabetes self-care.